 Gatineau (Québec) J8X 3G8

 Downtown Gatineau is the place to be for entertaining activities, cultural events, and celebrations of all kinds!
 Laval Street, which is closed to vehicular traffic from May to November, provides a safe and enjoyable route for pedestrians and cyclists.
 Discover the Laval-Aubry-Kent and Brewery Creek tourism sectors, with their microbreweries, great restaurants featuring everything from bistro to epicurean fare, and lively urban buzz.
 Don’t forget to check out the unique shops and businesses along Eddy Street!

 Gatineau (Québec) J8X 2M2

-Learn about the history of beer and its importance for the region when you visit the brewery and the beer museum at Les Brasseurs du Temps.
+Learn about the history of beer and its importance for the region at the brewery and beer museum at Les Brasseurs du Temps.
 Hull’s brewing tradition is closely linked to the region’s social and economic history.
-Though Brewery Creek, which runs through the heart of the Old Hull sector, is well known, few are familiar with the origin of its name.
+Though Brewery Creek, which runs through the heart of the Old Hull sector, is a prominent landmark, few people know how it got its name.